Skip to content

 Capital movement out of mainland China is subject to SAFE rules and annual limits.
 We’re not financial advisers — please confirm the right route with an adviser in China before transferring funds.

-See your exact UAE setup cost from China
+Build your UAE setup estimate from China

-Open the cost calculator →China tax & foreign-exchange rules for a UAE company
+China tax & foreign-exchange rules for a UAE company

 Can a Chinese national own a UAE free zone company?
 Yes — 100% ownership in every UAE free zone.